 RR = [a / (a + b)] / [c / (c + d)]

-a is the number of members of the exposed group who developed the disease;
+a– Number of members of the exposed group who developed the disease;

-b is the number of members of the exposed group who didn't develop the disease;
+b– Number of members of the exposed group who didn't develop the disease;

-c is the number of members of the control group who developed the disease;
+c– Number of members of the control group who developed the disease;

 After calculating the risk ratio, you will probably want to understand what the result means.
 You can interpret it according to the guidelines below:

 If the relative risk is equal to 1, it means that there is no difference in the risk between the two groups.
-In our example, it would mean that the drinking habits don't influence the probability of liver failure.
+In our example, it would mean that drinking habits don't influence the probability of liver failure.

-If relative risk is lower than 1, it means that the risk is lower in the exposed group.
+If the relative risk is lower than 1, it means that the risk is lower in the exposed group.
 In our example, it would suggest that heavy drinkers are more immune to liver failure than the control group.

-If relative risk is higher than 1, it means that the risk is higher in the exposed group.
-In our example, it would mean that heavy drinkers are more prone to liver failure than the control group - precisely as we calculated.
+If the relative risk is higher than 1, it means that the risk is higher in the exposed group.
+In our example, it would mean that heavy drinkers are more prone to liver failure than the control group – precisely as we calculated.

 How to calculate relative risk and the confidence interval